-There are different types of patent maintenance fees with the foreign patent as well.
+There are different types of patent maintenance fees associated with foreign patents as well.
 These usually fall into three categories:

-If you do not pay your patent maintenance fees, your patent will expire and your invention will no longer be patented under the USPTO.
-It is proposed that the system is designed this way to continually allow the flow of new patents and weed out those patented inventions whose owners are no longer as focused on using their patent in product development.
+If you do not pay your patent maintenance fees, your patent will expire and your invention will no longer be protected by the USPTO.
+The system is designed this way to continually allow the flow of new patents and weed out those patented inventions whose owners are no longer as focused on using their patent in product development.

 Reasons to Consider Not Paying Patent Maintenance Fees

-As an example, you invent a special automotive component this year and plan to use that patented utility to create a product, and fully believe this patent will garner you a healthy return on sales going forward.
+As an example, suppose you invent a special automotive component this year and plan to use that patented utility to create a product, fully believing this patent will garner you a healthy return on sales going forward.
 By the fourth year, the patent still proves to be valuable, so you pay the maintenance fees.
-However, by the eight-year point, when patent maintenance fees are once again due, a greater product development has emerged and the patent you now hold is no longer as valuable.
+However, by the eight-year point, when patent maintenance fees are once again due, greater product development has emerged, and the patent you hold is no longer as valuable.
 This would be a good reason not to pay the maintenance fees and allow the patent to expire.

 Working with a patent review committee helps inventors decide whether a patent is worth keeping.
-There are several levels used in an evaluation process by these professionals to determine the logicality of paying the maintenance fees, including:
+There are several levels used in an evaluation process by these professionals to determine the logicality of paying the maintenance fees, including the following:

-- Whether the patent is particularly important to ward off outside patent development which could infringe on current business plans.
+- Whether the patent is particularly important to ward off outside patent development that could infringe on current business plans

 Reasons to Consider Paying Patent Maintenance Fees

-Even though maintenance fees make holding the rights to a patent more costly, it is well worth the ongoing investment for most patent holders.
+Even though maintenance fees make holding the rights to a patent costlier, it is well worth the ongoing investment for most patent holders.
 Continuing the maintenance fees means no one can legally infringe on your rights as the patent holder.
-There are situations when it is questionable whether it is worth the continued fees, but with advice from a patent attorney and/or a patent review committee, many inventors find paying the fees are a logical solution.
+There are situations when it is questionable whether a patent is worth the continued fees, but with advice from a patent attorney and/or a patent review committee, many inventors find paying the fees are a logical solution.

 What Happens When You Pay Patent Maintenance Fees vs. When You Do Not

 There are mistakes that you must avoid with patent maintenance fees.
 No entity, whether large or small, is not at risk for mistakes, miscommunications, or misunderstandings where patent maintenance fees are concerned.
-A few of the most common mistakes include:
+A few of the most common mistakes include the following:

-- Not keeping record of when patent maintenance fees are due;
+- Not keeping a record of when patent maintenance fees are due

 Because there are so many ways you could make a mistake with maintaining the fees associated with holding a patent for the long term, many inventors and businesses rely on a patent attorney or outside firm to handle the payments.
 This is especially true for those who hold multiple patents or patents in more than one country.
 Not every patent attorney firm will take on this responsibility, but many will.
 This gives you the peace of mind of knowing the ongoing maintenance is handled and documented accordingly.